Special Educational Needs and Disability Policy (SEND)

 The SENDCo is responsible for:

-• Fostering a culture of high aspiration for SEND students.
+- Fostering a culture of high aspiration for students with SEND.

 Teaching Assistants will: